XevoInc/ws/README.md

 re-running the install step.

 ## ws
 The `ws` script is the main point of interaction with your workspace.
-It assumes you have already synced a bunch of code using the `repo` tool and, unless you use special options, it assumes you are currently somewhree inside the root of the source that `repo` manages.
-Like `repo` however, you can be anywhere inside the root and do not have to be at the very top.
+It assumes you have already synced a bunch of code using `repo` or some other tool and, unless you use special options, it assumes you are currently somewhere inside the root of the source that `ws` manages.
+However, you can be anywhere inside that tree and do not have to be at the top of it.

 The normal workflow for `ws` is as follows: